jxnblk/blog/src/pages/interoperability.md

 We were both enamored by the work that people like Nicole Sullivan and Nicolas Gallagher were doing with Object-Oriented CSS and stealing lots of ideas for what we were working on.
 After we left the company, I decided to move back to the east coast and work for Kickstarter.

-In late 2013, I'd taken some of the ideas Adam and I were talking about at the time, and some of the problems we were working on a Kickstarter (involving a 1MB+ CSS bundle), and released the first version of Basscss.
+In late 2013, I'd taken some of the ideas Adam and I were talking about at the time, and some of the problems we were working on at Kickstarter (involving a 1MB+ CSS bundle), and released the first version of Basscss.
 Around the same time, Adam released Tachyons.
-We both continued to develop each library separately and never landed on a common API for the two libraries.
+We both continued to develop each project separately and never landed on a common API for the two libraries.

 ## Naming things is hard